Frankfurt School of Finance & Management: History

-On 17 January 2007, all the Banking Academy business activities, including HfB, were absorbed into Frankfurt School of Finance & Management.
-Since January 2008, Frankfurt School of Finance & Management has been a non-profit company with limited liability (gGmbH), funded by the foundation of the same name.
+On 17 January 2007, Frankfurter Bankakademie e.V. and Hochschule für Bankwirtschaft formally merged to form Frankfurt School of Finance & Management.
+Since January 2008, the institution has operated as a non-profit company with limited liability (gGmbH), supported by the Frankfurt School of Finance & Management Foundation.

-In the winter semester of 2017/18, Frankfurt School moved to a new campus on Adickesallee in the Nordend district of Frankfurt.
-Constructed between 2014 and 2017, the new building stands on the site of Frankfurt's old regional tax office.
+In the winter semester of 2017/18, Frankfurt School moved to its current campus on Adickesallee in the Nordend district of Frankfurt am Main.
+The campus was constructed between 2014 and 2017.